xuantiep/xdeb-org/content/post/content-security-policy-headers-matomo-piwik-hugo.md

 6. Allow scripts from self, our own Matomo site and from the Google analytic site.
 7. Allow styles from self and inline.
 The last is needed for Google maps.

-Allowing loading images and media from everywhere is convenient but you may make another choice.
+Allowing loading images and media from everywhere is convenient but others will make another choice.
 The unsafe-inline option for styles could be limited to only the sites that use Google maps and other services that need it.

 ### Content Security Policy for self hosted Matomo